thelasttoto/dir/README.md

 - `--version` : Version of the agent.
 - `--locator` : Artifact locators to set for the agent.
 Each locator should be in the format `type:url`.
 Example usage: `--locator type1:url1 --locator type2:url2`.
 Supported types: `docker-image`, `python-package`, `helm-chart`, `source-code` and `binary`.
 - `--author` : Authors to set for the agent.
 Overrides builder defaults.
 Example usage: `--author author1 --author author2`.
-- `--llmanalyzer` : Enable LLMAnalyzer extension.
+- `--llmanalyzer` : Enable LLMAnalyzer build extension.
+- `--crewai` : Enable CrewAI build extension.
 - `--config-file` : Path to the agent build configuration file.
 Please note that other flags will override the build configuration from the file.
 Supported formats: YAML.
 Example template: cli/cmd/build/config/build.config.yaml.

 ### Push Command